Empowering Families. Engaging Communities.

 The Weekly Book Bag Rotation

-Children bring home a Red Book Bag each week that filled with award-winning books to practice the habit of sharing books.
+Children bring home a Red Book Bag each week filled with award-winning books to practice the habit of sharing books.

 The Library Connection